 In addition to canceling school for the entire day, the Weymouth Public Schools, when conditions warrant, may exercise a Delayed School Opening.
 On such days, the opening for all schools will be delayed by two hours and all morning programs including pre-kindergarten and kindergarten will be cancelled.
-The WeyCare Extended Day Program will open and operate as usual on a delayed school opening will open at the discretion of the Superintendent.
+The WeyCare Extended Day Program will open at the discretion of the Superintendent.